trinker/pathr/README.md

 </tbody>
 </table>

-The `copy` function is also availavle and extends [`clipr::write_clipboard`](https://github.com/mdlincoln/clipr) to allow the user to easily copy a path to the clipboard but return the original value.
+The `copy` function is also available and extends [`clipr::write_clipboard`](https://github.com/mdlincoln/clipr) to allow the user to easily copy a path to the clipboard but return the original value.
 This makes `copy` pipeable.